Rock Band (video game): Development

 Harmonix Music Systems was previously responsible for making the Guitar Hero series, while RedOctane manufactured the peripherals and owned the rights to the series.
 However, in June 2006, RedOctane was bought by Activision, while in September 2006, Harmonix was purchased by MTV Networks.
-As a result of the two purchases, Harmonix would no longer be able to develop future Guitar Hero games.
-Instead, Neversoft, a subsidiary of Activision, would take over development; the company released Guitar Hero III: Legends of Rock on October 28, 2007.
+As a result of the two purchases, Harmonix was no longer able to develop future Guitar Hero games.
+Instead, Neversoft, a subsidiary of Activision, took over development; the company released Guitar Hero III: Legends of Rock on October 28, 2007.
 According to "The Business", Rock Band cost $200 million to develop.
 Harmonix's Vice President of Product Development, Greg LoPiccolo, stated that the game took about 20 months to develop, already having envisioned the possibility of different instruments before they were completed with the Guitar Hero series.

 Development started around February 2006, working with industrial designers J. Hayes and contract manufacturer Canyon Creations for prototyping instruments.
 One of the first needs for developing Rock Band was new hardware, specifically for the drums, since they already had experience with guitar controllers from Guitar Hero.
 Working in tandem between software and hardware development, Harmonix spent time working on a drum controller prototype and how its track would be shown on screen.
 One difficulty faced was the drum bass pedal's visual representation; the four drum pads were generally matched in visual space as to the onscreen note track, but using a standard note "gem" for bass pedals threw testers off.
-They eventually came to the solution of using a bar that spanned the note track for bass pedal, which worked well.
+They eventually came to the solution of using a horizontal bar that spanned the note track to represent the bass pedal.
 Once the drum prototypes were done, they started working on the guitar controllers.
 Preliminary hardware pieces were completed by April 2007, leading to mass production in China for release.
-Harmonix noted that they had not started their discussions with their Chinese manufacturers early enough, as they needed to push a team to be in China during the principle production months from June to September 2007 to make sure initial production was completed and in transit to meet release.
+Harmonix noted that they had not started their discussions with their Chinese manufacturers early enough, as they needed to push a team to be in China during the principle production months from June to September 2007 to make sure initial production was completed and in transit to meet the release date.